rubengardner/monkey-logs/docs/prd.md

 ### Shared Features

-- As a user, I can search for climbing gyms.
-- As a user, I can contribute new routes to a gym's database.
+- As a user, I can contribute new routes to a user-generated database.

 ## 4. Non-Functional Requirements